Applications for Thermal and Optical IP Camera Systems

 The pan-tilt mechanism gets more expensive as the viewing distance increases.
 This is because it needs to move a heavier camera lens assembly.
 Pricing also increases when the Pan-tilt mechanism needs to move quickly to track fast-moving objects.

-Laser Illumination: The laser illuminator can provide focused IR light up to 5 Km away.
+The laser illuminator can provide focused IR light up to 5 Km away.
 The effective range is determined by the camera low-light sensitivity and lens low-light capability (maximum f-stop).
 Cameras with larger sensors provide better low-light sensitivity, which maximizes the nighttime range of the camera system.
 The better-quality laser illuminators adjust the focus angle so that it maximizes the light depending on the focal distance of the optical zoom lens.
 This reduces hot spots that can affect the video quality.

 Laser illuminators must be used with care.
 Lasers with over 15-Watt power levels can exceed the danger limit for human eyes at close range.
 This is called the Nominal Ocular Hazard Distance (NOHD).
 Usually, we recommend safety measures with lasers that use over 15-Watts of power.
 The risk of eye damage can be reduced by preventing people from being too close to the illuminator.
 For example, a person should not be closer than 185 m (607 ft.) when a 15 W laser is used.
 To protect the people, an active range finder system can be added to the camera system that automatically turns off the illuminator whenever an object is closer than this minimum range.

 The thermal IP camera is designed for nighttime viewing while the optical IP camera works best during the day.
-Surveillance systems that combine both optical and thermal cameras provide a powerful surveillance system that is designed for long-range camera applications.
+IP Surveillance camera systems that combine both optical and thermal cameras provide a powerful surveillance system that is designed for long-range camera applications.
 With the right lens, you can see things many miles away day and night.

 Please contact us for help in defining your long-range camera system.
 We can be reached at 1-800-431-1658 in the USA, or at 914-944-3425 everywhere else, or use our contact form.